BlocProtocol/BLOC-wiki/docs/about/Background-and-History.md

 ## How the BLOC  was created ?

-As you may be aware, the CryptoNote white paper set out the initial specification for CryptoNote coins.
-The ByteCoin developers created the first implementation of this specification working closely with the CryptoNote developers, and this is what has become ByteCoin today.
-This was forked early on to become Bitmonero, and then Monero.
+As you may be aware, the [Cryptnote White Paper](https://cryptonote.org/whitepaper.pdf) set out the initial specification for CryptoNote coins.
+The ByteCoin developers created the first implementation of this specification working closely with the CryptoNote developers, and this is what has become [ByteCoin](https://github.com/bcndev/bytecoin) today.
+This was forked early on to become Bitmonero, and then [Monero](https://github.com/monero-project/monero).
 The Monero developers have contributed back significant chunks of code to the original ByteCoin codebase, and of course, they maintain their own repositories and code.

-The ForkNote Project was created as a fork of ByteCoin, to create a way to fork ByteCoin, easily by separating the needed constants and strings out into a separate file.
+The [ForkNote Project](https://github.com/forknote/forknote) was created as a fork of [ByteCoin](https://github.com/bcndev/bytecoin), to create a way to fork [ByteCoin](https://github.com/bcndev/bytecoin), easily by separating the needed constants and strings out into a separate file.

-BLOC then forked the Forknote Project back in December 2017 and made our own changes for a public launch the 22th may 2018.
+BLOC then forked the [ForkNote Project](https://github.com/forknote/forknote) back in December 2017 and made our own changes for a public launch the 22th may 2018.

-While we were working on our project we discovered about TurtleCoin, another cryptocurrency based on CryptoNote with some similarity with BLOC.
+While we were working on our project we discovered about [TurtleCoin](https://github.com/turtlecoin/turtlecoin), another cryptocurrency based on [Cryptonote](https://github.com/cryptonotefoundation/cryptonote) with some similarity with [BLOC](https://bloc.money).
 Like RockSteady (the founder of TurtleCoin) said:

 ```
 Too many projects are bringing in too much funding despite most having no damn product.
 We figured, "why not do the whole thing in reverse?
 Start with a fun project, make it as simple and accessible as possible, and let it grow on its own."